markvanderloo/synthesizer/pkg/vignettes/introduction.md

 These steps ensure a synthetic dataset that closely resembles the original data.
 The rank order matching ensures a certain resiliance to the influence of outliers.
-If the `utility` argument has a value less than the default 1, a third step is performed:
+If the `rankcor` argument has a value less than the default 1, a third step is performed:

 3. Randomly choose a block of consecutive values in the synthetic data and permute it randomly.
-Iterate these two steps until the rank correlation between the original and synthetic data drops below the specified `utility` value.
+Iterate these two steps until the rank correlation between the original and synthetic data drops below the specified `rankcor` value.

 Except for the case of time series it is possible to sample datasets that are larger or smaller than their originals.
 This is done by (if necessary) creating